Statement and Conclusions:

 (d) if neither I nor II follows

-Ex 1: Statement: Parents are prepared to pay any price for elite education to their children.
+Ex 1: Statement: Parents are prepared to pay any price for elite education for their children.

 I. All parents these days are very well off.